James Bertram (Carnegie secretary)

-James Bertram (1872–1934) was the personal secretary of Andrew Carnegie, the industrialist and philanthropist, from 1897-1914.
+James Bertram (1872–1934) was the personal secretary of Andrew Carnegie, the industrialist and philanthropist, from 1897 to 1914.
 Bertram also served the Carnegie Corporation of New York from its inception in 1911 as secretary and trustee until his death in 1934.
 He thus continued to have an important role in Carnegie's philanthropic projects after Carnegie's death in 1919.

 Early life

 Bertram was born in Corstorphine, near Edinburgh, the Scottish capital where he was educated at Daniel Stewart's College.
 His first position was with the Great Northern and Northeastern Railway company in Edinburgh.
 He emigrated to South Africa, where he continued to work in the railway industry.
 He returned to Scotland for health reasons in 1897, and was recruited by Andrew Carnegie, who had recently acquired a Scottish home, Skibo Castle.

 Activities in the United States

 Libraries

-Bertram by 1908 supervised Carnegie's library program in the USA.
+By 1908, Bertram supervised Carnegie's library program in the United States.
 Carnegie became less directly involved with the project in his old age.
 Booker T. Washington's published correspondence gives details of how Bertram acted as an intermediary between Carnegie and the recipients of his largesse.
-Washington obtained Carnegie funding for the construction of a college library at Tuskegee, and advised other institutions on how to obtain Carnegie funding.
+Washington obtained Carnegie funding for the construction of a college library at what was then known as the Tuskegee Institute, and advised other institutions on how to obtain Carnegie funding.
 Washington found that it was worth cultivating Bertram, and when the latter asked for a domestic servant from Tuskegee he was not sent the standard letter denying that the institution trained domestic servants.

 Bertram took a close interest in the design of new Carnegie libraries, commenting on the architectural plans submitted by applicants.
 His interventions discouraged extravagant architectural features, although he continued with "trademark" elements such as steps to the main entrance symbolising the reader's spiritual elevation as she entered the library.
 Bertram encouraged adherence to published guidelines, authoring Notes on Library Bildings (the non-standard spelling is explained by the fact that Carnegie favoured spelling reform).
 This 1910 work included complete plans.